albertorestifo/gulp-gcloud-publish/README.md

 - projectId `String`: Google Cloud Project ID ([docs][gc-docs])
 - base `String`: base path to use in the bucket, default to `/`
 - public `Boolean` (optional): If set to true, marks the uploaded file as public
+- transformDestination `Function` (optional): Manipulates the final destination of the file in the bucket.

 ## Example